 Creating an App from scratch and getting it ready – is an amazing feeling.
 It is like getting a major to-do item checked out from the list.
 That said, getting an app ready is only the first step.
 The real issue is to get people to use your app.
 People indeed keep a lot of apps in their cell phones but how many of those apps are even opened once?
 Surely, you aren’t making an app just for keeping it – you want it used.
 There are many methods to promote an app.
 Be it SEO, PPC, SMM, Reddit, Quora – there’s no limit to the options you have.
-But no matter who you are or what your app does – your app’s journey will start from the App Store.
+But no matter who you are or what your app does – your app’s journey will start from the Google Play Store.

 I wanted to keep this point on the top.
 Surely, there are many optimization tips that you can start with but often people overlook a very basic app optimization tip.
-Yes, your app’s icon is the first thing that your potential app user will see and next to some shiny and catchy icon, your own icon and it’s CTR will suffer.
+Yes, your app’s icon is the first thing that your potential app user will see and next to some shiny and catchy icon, your icon and its CTR will suffer.

 Getting a good icon designed isn’t that difficult.
 It is perhaps the cheapest and the easiest tweak that you can implement right away.
 Get a good icon designed and start your app journey on the right foot.

 There are many ways to approach this point.
-You can target difficult keywords, work your way up to the top and gain a lot of traffic.
+You can target difficult keywords, work your way up to the top, and gain a lot of traffic.
 If you have a bigger app and you want to compete with strong competitors then you should go for the toughest keyword first.
-But if you are simply starting out and the app in question is your first app then it is better to target long-tail keywords.
+But if you are simply starting and the app in question is your first app then it is better to target long-tail keywords.
 LongTail is a phrase that we have used for over a decade now and it refers to keywords that are longer and more specific.
 Say your keyword is “Wedding Dresses”.
 Then your long tail keywords will be – “Classic Wedding Dresses” or “Simple Wedding Dresses”.

-Understand long tail keywords well and if possible make an excel sheet full of these keywords.
+Understand long tail keywords well and if possible make an Excel sheet full of these keywords.
 It is easier to rank for these keywords and often they convert far better than the base keyword.

 Your app’s title and sub-title sections are the best places to add your keywords and optimize your app.
-This step is basic and as all SEO goes, it is the same here – put keywords but don’t make it look like its stuffed.
+This step is basic and as all SEO goes, it is the same here – put keywords but don’t make it look like it is stuffed.
 If a normal user is comfortable with your keyword selection then you are probably ok.
 Go for your brand name and add a very relevant and important keyword with it.

 People have limited time on their hands and it is unlikely that they will flip through your unlimited screenshots about your app.
 However, in case they do – feel free to add as many screenshots as you wish – just make sure to keep some really good ones in the first few shots.
 If your first screenshot is catchy, you are already ahead of your competition.

 This is a very important step and you should make sure to get it correct.
-There is no point asking for ratings from people that aren’t that happy as you only need 5 star ratings – anything below it isn’t worth having.
+There is no point asking for ratings from people who aren’t that happy as you only need 5-star ratings – anything below that isn’t worth having.
 The best way to do this is to make sure that you are only asking for ratings from your satisfied customers.

 When we look for an app that does a particular thing – say converts music formats for example – we look for reviews and star ratings.
-We naturally takes it for granted that the reviews will be honest and it will come from people who have tried and tested the app that we are going to download.
-If the reviews seems to be ok, we go ahead and download the app.
+We naturally take it for granted that the reviews will be honest and it will come from people who have tried and tested the app that we are going to download.
+If the reviews seem to be ok, we go ahead and download the app.
 The reason we do this is that we don’t want to install an app only to find out that the app does not work – then uninstall it and try another one again.
 Downloading and installing takes time – you want the app to perform a task and the best way to make sure that you get it right – is by reading reviews.

 If there is one metric that tells an app is a success or a failure is its download numbers.
 If your app is huge then your downloads will be in millions and these are the type of apps that people use without really worrying about anything because millions of people have already tried and tested out the app before you do.